Couples therapy

 What happens in a session?

-Every couple is different, so sessions will vary upon what the presenting issues are.
+Every relationship is different, so sessions will vary upon what the presenting issues are.

 The first session usually involves a detailed assessment of the relationship’s history and a discussion of goals and problems.